GSCloud/lasagna/TECHNICAL_DETAILS_EN.md

 ## Concept

 **Tesseract LASAGNA** is a fast, modern and modular PHP OOP framework for rapid prototyping of **Progressive Web Apps** (PWA).
 Tesseract uses *Google Sheets CSV exports* as a data input, it builds the Model from CSV layers (hence the LASAGNA codename).
-Abstract based Presenters are used to process the Model and to export resulting data in TEXT, JSON, XML or HTML5 formats (or any other custom format).
+Abstract based **Presenters** are used to process the **Model** and to export resulting data in TEXT, JSON, XML or HTML5 formats (or any other custom format).
 View is built as a set of Mustache templates and partials (can be also rendered in the browser).
-Tesseract is *Composer* component based, defines a complex **RESTful API**, has a *command line interface* (CLI) support and incorporates *continuous integration* (CI) testing.
+Tesseract is *Composer components* based, the Model defines a complex **RESTful API**, has a *command line interface* (CLI) and incorporates *continuous integration* (CI) testing.
+Tesseract uses no classical database models and structures, so it is quite easy to implement all types of scaling and integration.

 ## Basic Functionality